with brown sugar dijonnaise and shaved Brussels sprouts

 Add 1 tsp. olive oil and flip chops.
 Cook until golden brown, 1-3 minutes.

-Transfer to prepared baking sheet and roast until pork reaches a minimum internal temperature of 145 degrees, 8-10 minutes.
+Transfer to prepared baking sheet and roast in hot oven until pork reaches a minimum internal temperature of 145 degrees, 8-10 minutes.

 Reserve pan; no need to wipe clean.

 Return pan used to sear pork chops to medium-high heat.

 Add 1 tsp. olive oil, Brussels sprouts, shallot, ¼ tsp. salt, and a pinch of pepper to hot pan.